-4.0 Data Portal India
+4.0 Open Government Data (OGD) Platform India

-Data Portal India has been set up at http://data.gov.in to provide collated access to datasets published by different government departments in open format.
+OGD Platform India has been set up at http://data.gov.in to provide collated access to Resources (datasets/apps) under Catalogs, published by different government entities in open format.
 It also provides a search & discovery mechanism for instant access to desired datasets.
-Data Portal also has a rich mechanism for citizen engagement.
-Besides enabling citizens to express their need for specific datasets or apps, it also allows them to rate the quality of datasets, seek clarification or information from respective data controller.
+OGD Platform also has a rich mechanism for citizen engagement.
+Besides enabling citizens to express their need for specific resource (datasets or apps) or API, it also allows them to rate the quality of datasets, seek clarification or information from respective data controller.

-Data Portal has a backend data management system which can be used by government departments to publish their datasets through a predefined workflow.
-They shall also have a dashboard to see the current status on their datasets, usage analytics as well as feedback and queries from citizens at one point.
+OGD Platform has a strong backend data management system which can be used by government departments to publish their datasets through a predefined workflow.
+They can also create and/or view the visualizations created for their datasets.
+They shall also have a dashboard to see the current status on their datasets, visualizations, usage analytics as well as feedback and queries from citizens at one point.

-Data Portal also has a Communities component which facilitates forming of communities around datasets, domain of interest such as agriculture, education, health, or it could be app developers' community or even of data journalists.
+OGD Platform also has a Communities component which facilitates forming of communities around datasets, domain of interest such as agriculture, education, health, or it could be app developers' community or even of data journalists.
 This shall give first hand input to development community for building new components, apps.
 It shall also give input to departments as what kind of datasets is more useful and accordingly prioritize the release of the datasets.
 The key features are detailed as below:

-- Open Source Driven -Developed completely using Open Source Stack, facilitating cost saving in terms of software and licenses and also provisioning community participation in terms of further development of product with modules of data visualization, consumption, APIs to access datasets etc. - Metadata Datasets shall be published along with standard metadata along with controlled vocabularies on government sectors, jurisdictions, dataset types, access mode etc. Besides facilitating easy access to datasets, this shall be extremely useful in the future for federation/integration of data catalogs. - Social Media Connect-To support wider reach and dissemination of datasets, anyone can share the information about any dataset published on the portal with his/her social media pages on a press of a click.
+- Open Source Driven Developed completely using Open Source Stack, facilitating cost saving in terms of software and licenses and also provisioning community participation in terms of further development of product with modules of data visualization, consumption, APIs to access datasets etc. - Metadata Resources (Datasets/Apps) shall be published along with standard metadata along with controlled vocabularies on government sectors, jurisdictions, dataset types, access mode etc. Besides facilitating easy access to datasets, this shall be extremely useful in the future for federation/integration of data catalogs. - Social Media Connect-To support wider reach and dissemination of datasets, anyone can share the information about any dataset published on the platform with his/her social media pages on a press of a click.

-- Citizen Engagement -Portal has a strong component of Citizen Engagement.
+- Citizen Engagement The Platform has also a strong component of Citizen Engagement.
 Citizens can express their views as well as rate the datasets w.r.t three aspects (Quality, Accessibility and Usability) on the scale of 5.
-They can also embed the datasets in their blogs or web sites.
-Facility to contact the data controllers is also available on the Portal.
+They can also embed the Resources (Datasets/Apps) in their blogs or web sites.
+Facility to contact the data controllers is also available on the Platform. - Community Collaboration Citizens with specific interest can build communities and discuss online.
+OGD Platform facilitates the communities to open up online forums, blogs and discussions around various datasets, apps available on the platform.
+It also provides a platform to express and discuss the kind of Datasets, APPs & APIs they would like to have.
+It shall also give input to departments as what kind of datasets is more useful and accordingly prioritize the release of the datasets.

-5.0 NDSAP Implementation in Ministries/Departments
+5.0 NDSAP Implementation in Ministries/Departments/States